 |Unit Learning Outcomes||On successful completion of this unit you should be able to:

-8. Explain the issues and approaches involved in the processing of concurrent database transactions
+4. Explain the issues associated with, and compare candidate solutions for, the processing of concurrent database transactions

 |Timetabled Learning Activities||Lectures: 1 x 2 hours per week; computer laboratories: 1 hour per week; optional clinics: 1 hour per week.